ErrorFlexXx/OpenGMP/README.md

 to create a new translation click File->New->Select Language->Extract from source.

 ### Building the Launcher
-On windows, there is a need to add the path to `jom.exe` from the Qt installation to the path variable.
+On windows, there can be a need to add the path to `jom.exe` from the Qt installation to the path variable.
+Additionally Qt might complain about rc.exe cannot be run.
+In this case add the path to your windows kit (if using microsoft compoilers) to the path variable (on the left side projects -> systemenvironment).
+In my case the path is `C:\Program Files (x86)\Windows Kits\10\bin\10.0.15063.0\x86`.

 ## Scripting
 Read more about scripting in the [ServerScripts](https://www.github.com/ErrorFlexXx/OpenGMP/tree/master/ServerScripts) directory.